KauzClay/docs-tap/scst-store/multicluster-setup.hbs.md

 ## <a id='summary'></a>Procedure summary

-> **Note** This topic assumes that you are using SCST Scan 2.0 via [Add testing and scanning to your application](/docs-tap/getting-started/add-test-and-security.hbs.md).
-If you are still using the deprecated Scan 1.0, you will need to do these steps, as well as the additional [Scan 1.0 steps](#extra-steps-required-for-scan-10).

-To deploy Supply Chain Security Tools (SCST) -
-Store in a multicluster setup:
+To deploy Supply Chain Security Tools (SCST) - Store in a multicluster setup:

 1. Copy SCST - Store CA certificates from the View cluster.
    1. Copy the Metadata Store CA certificate from the View cluster.